hugojosefson/deno-prevalence/readme/README.md

       the model or the journal.
 - [ ] Check each step in the above algorithm for async things, and make sure they don't clash in the model or in the model copy.

+Make the system consistent, considering:

+- several app instances at Deno Deploy,
+- several `async` code paths in a single app instance,

+...at the same time:

+- running actions,
+- appending journal entries to the journal,

+...and:

+- failing at any point,
+- crashing at any point.